 Tell poop/fart jokes.
 Yep, we’re keeping it classy here. 🙂 They work!
 Especially when you whisper them in your kid’s ear like a secret joke, they elicit the most adorable conspiratorial giggles.
 I’m not naming any names, but at least a couple of the photos in this post were the result of poop jokes.
 In several other of these photos, like the one below, I have no idea what the parents said to get their kids to laugh, but you know your child’s sense of humor, and I would recommend thinking before your session about a few things you could whisper that would send them into fits of giggles.

-So I definitely recommend bringing a few snacks or treats to keep your young kids happy, but use them as a last resort when other things aren’t working, or as a fun break in the middle of the session.
+So I definitely recommend bringing a few snacks or treats to keep your young kids happy, but you might want to consider using them as a last resort when other things aren’t working, or as a fun break in the middle of the session.
 One more thing- if you use food rewards, make sure they can be eaten quickly and won’t turn their mouth funny colors for the rest of the photo session.
 You can also get creative with non-food rewards.
 Here’s a little lady who was pretty excited about getting to wear some clear lip gloss for her photos with dad!

 Use movement.
 Most toddlers really don’t love being held still for photos for very long.
 If they’re getting antsy, you can try throwing them in the air, swinging them around, flipping them upside down, dancing with them, holding them and then pretending you’re about to drop them, etc. If you do these things, it’s helpful if you can do the movement, then hold still for a second while they’re laughing so I can grab the shot.
 The mama in the photo below had been flipping her son upside down then posing for the camera when she brought him back up again and it worked great!